 This course in literature and advanced language is designed to introduce students to literary analysis and critical writing.
 The work will be based on the reading of a number of works in prose, drama, and poetry.
 Frequent short, critical essays will complement readings and provide students with practice in writing.
 (SPAN 0220 or placement) 3 hrs. lect./disc.
 AAL LIT LNG

 Fall 2014, Fall 2015

 Advanced Spanish Grammar

 This course offers a detailed study of complex aspects of Spanish grammar and syntax.
 Designed to build upon students' existing knowledge of Spanish grammar, the course will begin with a reconsideration of all the tenses in both the indicative and subjunctive moods, their values and their uses.
 After briefly reviewing the structure of simple sentences, we will analyze in depth all the different types of dependent clauses.
 Within the context of sentence structure, we will also look at several key aspects of Spanish grammar (ser and estar, prepositions, the infinitive, and the gerund, among others).
 Students will demonstrate their understanding of the material through a variety of practical and creative exercises.
 (SPAN 0220 or placement; not open to students who have taken SPAN 0380).
 LNG

 Ideas and Cultures of Spain

 In this course we will analyze the major sociopolitical and cultural elements in representative Spanish texts from the Middle Ages to the present.
 We will discuss literary, historical, and political texts, works of art, and films that illustrate cultural elements that bear upon the formation of present day Spanish culture and civilization.
-(SPAN 0220 or equivalent) 3 hrs. lect./disc.
+(SPAN 0220 or placement) 3 hrs. lect./disc.
+EUR LNG

 Representations of Social, Cultural, and Political Identities in Spain